-Top 10 Best Bikes for Girls: Christmas Gift Ideas 2017
+10 Best Bikes for Girls 2018

-Really now, is there a more classic Christmas gift for kids than a bike?
-Whether it’s from Santa, dad or Aunt Gladys, the kid who gets a bike is going to feel like…it’s Christmas!
-For this list of girl’s bikes, we’re presenting the bikes in five size categories, two bikes per size.
+Really now, is there a more classic gift for kids than a bike?
+Whether it’s from mom, dad, Santa or aunt Gladys, the kid who gets a bike is going to be on top of the world!
+For this list of bikes for girls, we’re presenting the bikes in five size categories, two bikes per size.
 We also narrowed it down to bikes that ship free with Amazon Prime membership or offer free shipping.
 If you’re not a Prime member, check it out here and do be aware that you get a free 30 day trial AND you can cancel anytime.

-Before we get into the bikes, let’s just remind you that if you take a look here, you’ll find all sorts of different categories that should meet your Christmas giving needs no matter who you’re shopping for.
 As for the bikes, most of them require some assembly and Amazon does offer to provide professional assembly for around $80.

 Don’t Forget the Helmet

-It’s also crucial that any rider wears the proper safety gear and that starts with a bike helmet.
-There are a wide array of helmets available, so take a look here.
+Of course, it’s crucial that any rider wears the proper safety gear, and that starts with a bike helmet.
+There are a wide array of helmets available, so take a look at all the bike helmet offerings on Amazon.

 Bikes for Girls: What’s the Right Size?

-You’ll want to make sure that you pick the correct size of bike, and talking about the size of a bike for kids means you’re talking about the wheel size.
+Bikes sizes are, generally, grouped by age.
+More specifically, when you’re talking about the size of a bike for kids, you’re talking about the wheel size.
 When it comes to getting the correct size for a girl’s road bike or a girl’s mountain bike, the gender thing really isn’t an issue.
 Whatever the gender of the human, this is a good sizing guideline to follow (thanks SchwinnBikes.com).

 Age: 1-4